Where we study

 The UG should set requirements which the caterer of the University will have to meet.
 These requirements have to include the prices for meals and the amount of vegetarian and vegan options.

 The University should secure access to all facilities for the students of Campus Fryslân, as every UG student has the right to adequate facilities.
 Students at this faculty should also have access to psychological services at their campus.
 The planned expansion to Campus Emmen should take account of issues faced by Campus Fryslân.

 Lijst Calimero critically engages in decisions made on a central level and strives to craft progressive, constructive policies.
 In order to do this, we want to maintain contact with students as much as possible to represent them and keep them updated.

 In the application process for faculty boards, the student member in the Application Committee is selected by the board.
 As this person is not elected, but the Faculty Council members are, the latter should select the student member for this process.

 Documents that regard the decision making at university or faculty level should be provided in both English and Dutch.
 This enables everybody to read and understand information they need to actively take part in the decision making process.

 Programme Committee, Faculty Council and University Council members should receive a training, organised by the UG, at the start of their year.
 This will improve the quality of their work and through that, the quality of the entire University.

 Students are a large and important aspect of society and are therefore sometimes subjected to national policy making.
-We want to represent students on this national level as well and believe we can make a difference in how the upcoming elections in 2021 will go.
+We want to represent students on this national level as well and believe we can make a difference in national politics.